17a. (2) Hexham Abbey

 Further enlarged images of these interesting stone carvings of human figures and strange animals are shown below.

-Left and right: Military insignia, earlier and later 20th century stained glass windows
+Left and right: Military insignia, earlier and later 20th century stained glass windows in the nave of Hexham Abbey

 Another of the splendid 'modern' stained glass windows of Hexham.